simplex-chat/simplex-chat/docs/guide/privacy-security.md

 # Privacy and security

 SimpleX Chat's default configuration aims to balance privacy, security and convenience.
 You may want to change the default options to suit your needs.
 This page lists all the features and options that affect privacy and security.
-Click or tap on the following sections to learn more:
+Tap or click on the following sections to learn more:

 - [Privacy and security settings](#privacy-and-security-settings)
 - [Security code verification](#security-code-verification)